-1. The resurrection of the just at the rapture

-2. The resurrection of the unjust just before the Great White Throne in Revelation 20.
+- 1. The resurrection of the just at the rapture. - 2.
+The resurrection of the unjust just before the Great White Throne in Revelation 20.

-There is no "general resurrection" where all the dead are judged at once.
-This error usually comes from a misinterpretation of the "Judgment of the Nations" in Matthew 25.
+There is no "general resurrection" where all the dead are raised and judged at the same time.
+This error usually comes from a misinterpretation and misapplication of the "Judgment of the Nations" in Matthew 25.

 29b This again shows the fact of a resurrection.
 Your body will die and the spirit will go back to God but your soul is immortal.
-It will be raised "on that day" and you will receive a glorified body if you are saved and live forever or you will receive an unglorified body if you are lost and will exist in an eternal state of living death (Mark 9:46,48).
+It will be raised "on that day" and you will receive a glorified body if you are saved and live forever or you will receive an unglorified body if you are lost and will exist in an eternal state of living death (Mark 9:46,48 "Where their worm dieth not, and the fire is not quenched....Where their worm dieth not, and the fire is not quenched.").
 But death does not end all.
 It is really the beginning of eternity.
 You do not go into unconsciousness or soul-sleep at death.
 You will be just as alert and aware as you were when you were alive.
-The atheist believes that "death ends all"

-but the hope in and belief in a resurrection and life beyond death is universal among all mankind.
+The atheist believes that "death ends all" but the hope in and belief in a resurrection and life beyond death is universal among all mankind.

 The hope of a resurrection is universal among mankind.
-Even back in Job's day (Job 14:7-9) there was the hope that death did not end all.
+Even back in Job's day (Job 14:7-9 "For there is hope of a tree, if it be cut down, that it will sprout again, and that the tender branch thereof will not cease.
+Though the root thereof wax old in the earth, and the stock thereof die in the ground; Yet through the scent of water it will bud, and bring forth boughs like a plant.") there was the hope that death did not end all.
 Man has always had a hope that there was something beyond the grave.
 Even in atheistic Soviet Russia, family members would throw an evergreen sprig into the grave of a dead loved one in the hope of the resurrection, despite the teachings of the state that death was the end.
+You simply cannot take this hope out of the human heart, no matter how hard men my try to legislate it away or to debate it away.